Watts-Lab/deliberation-assets/projects/css_lab/dialogue_levers/pilot_2/game/describe_partner_views.md

 ---
 name: projects/css_lab/dialogue_levers/pilot_2/game/describe_partner_views.md
 type: openResponse
-rows: 8
+rows: 12
-minLength: 300
 ---

 # Describe your partner's views

-Please summarize **your partner’s** position on the topic you discussed using language that **they** would say it is correct and fair.
+Please summarize **your partner’s** position on the topic you discussed using language that **they** would say is accurate, complete, and fair.

-### Things to include:
+Aim for one or two paragraphs that include:

-- What they believe
+- What your partner believes
 - The reasons for their belief
+- Their values and priorities about this topic
-- Their personal experiences with the topic
+- Their personal experience with the topic (if any)

-We will show your summary to your partner and ask them to rate its **accuracy**, **completeness**, and **fairness**—so do your best.
+We will show your summary to your partner and ask them to rate its **accuracy**, **completeness**, and **fairness**.

-👉 Please spend 3-5 minutes on this task, and write at least **300 characters**
+You have 4 minutes for this exercise; the survey will advance after that time is elapsed.

 ---